- Click here for more information on Satan’s temptation of Abraham and Isaac.

 Abraham had to be hidden from the King, Nimrod and the King’s subjects for a very long time.
 This is because when one of his subjects saw the star in the sky and had just come out of Abraham’s house celebration of a newly born baby in Terah’s house, he reported it to the King, Nimrod saying that the Baby was bad omen thereby bringing bad luck to the kingdom of Ur, Chasidim.

 King Nimrod wanted to murder Abraham in his very early infancy by sacrificing him to his gods so that what they regarded as the “bad omen” that came with Abraham would be destroyed.
 Note that King Nimrod was the head of Babylon.
-He engineered the building of the “Tower of Babel” as well as “Child Sacrifice.
+He engineered the building of the “Tower of Babel” as well as “Child Sacrifice amongst other evil things.
 Terah found a way to trick the King since he was working for King Nimrod thereby protecting Abraham.
 By the time, King Nimrod had sent his subjects to search Terah’s house for Abraham and take him back to the King, Abraham and his mother had already run away to hide.

 35 And Terah took Abram his son secretly, together with his mother and nurse, and he concealed them in a cave, and he brought them their provisions monthly.